|

 It is necessary to distinguish mythological Uranus and the planet Uranus

-allow to understand the reasons as a result of which there was a confusion.
+to understand the reasons as a result of which there was a confusion.

 material world.
 The first level (chaos) allows to perceive no concrete

-sensations which proceed from material substance; the second level (eros) allows
+sensations which proceed from material substance.
+The second level (eros) allows

-complete sensation of substance; the fourth level (tartarus) allows to filter
+complete sensation of substance.
+The fourth level (tartarus) allows to filter

-and eliminate unnecessary sensations; the fifth level (uranus) allows to
+and eliminate unnecessary sensations.
+The fifth level (uranus) allows to

-result allows to see the general physiognomic and philosophical portrait of the
+general physiognomic and philosophical portrait of the man.

 -